ustwogames/website/content/games/monument-valley.md

 > The most sublime hour my iPad has ever given me… And the value of such a thing is incalculable.
 > <cite>Kotaku</cite>

-> Brilliant design… Stayed with me like a dream I didn't want to gorget… 9/10
+> Brilliant design… Stayed with me like a dream I didn't want to forget… 9/10
 > <cite>Polygon</cite>

 > Monument Valley stuns with its serenity… Each screen is a work of art.